NASA opens a 1972 lunar “ark” in an attempt to extract gases from it.

 Sample ANGSA 73001 is part of a sample of the Apollo 17 propulsion tube collected by astronauts Eugene Cernan and Harrison “Jack” Schmitt in December 1972.
 Astronauts drove a pair of connected 1.5-inch-by-14-inch tubes into the lunar surface to collect rock and soil segments from a landslide in the Taurus-Littrow Valley on the moon.
 The astronauts then individually vacuum sealed a propulsion tube on the Moon before returning it to Earth.
 Only two propulsion tubes have been vacuum sealed on the Moon in this way, and this is the first to be opened.
 The other half of this booster tube, 73002, was returned in a normal (unsealed) container.
 Since then, the sealed tube has been carefully stored in an outdoor vacuum protection tube and in a controlled atmosphere environment at Johnson..
 The unsealed segment was opened in 2019 and revealed an interesting array of grains and smaller objects, called rockets, that lunar geologists were eager to study.

 Today, scientists are interested in the sealed lower segment of the nucleus.
-The temperature at the bottom of the carrot was incredibly cold when it was collected.meaning that volatiles (substances that evaporate at normal temperatures, such as water ice and carbon dioxide) could have been present.
-They are particularly interested in the volatiles contained in these samples from the equatorial regions of the Moon, as they will allow future scientists who will study the Artemis samples to better understand where and what volatiles could be present in these samples.
+The temperature at the bottom of the carrot was incredibly cold when it was collected.meaning that volatiles (substances that evaporate at normal temperatures, such as water ice and carbon dioxide) might have been present.
+They are particularly interested in the volatiles contained in these samples from the equatorial regions of the Moon, as they will allow future scientists who will study the Artemis samples to better understand where and what volatiles might be present in these samples.

 The amount of gas that should be present in this sealed Apollo sample is probably very small.
 If scientists manage to carefully extract these gases, they can be analyzed and identified using modern mass spectrometry technology.
 This technology, which has evolved to extremely sensitive levels in recent years, can accurately determine the mass of unknown molecules and use this data to identify them precisely.
 This not only improves measurements, but also means the collected gas can be split into smaller portions and shared with a larger number of researchers doing different types of lunar science.